kmoonsun/oo7/README.md

 A binary analysis framework to defence against potential vulnerability to Spectre attacks.
 Our key contribution is to balance the concerns of effectiveness, analysis time and run-time overheads.
 We employ control flow extraction, taint analysis, and address analysis to detect tainted conditional branches and speculative memory accesses.<oo7>

 ## Publication
 >oo7: Low-overhead Defense against Spectre Attacks via Program Analysis.
 Wang, Guanhua, Sudipta Chattopadhyay, Ivan Gotovchits, Tulika Mitra, and Abhik Roychoudhury. arXiv preprint arXiv:1807.05843 (2018).

+Our paper is accepted to appear in the IEEE Transactions on Software Engineering (TSE). <p>
 Paper link: https://arxiv.org/abs/1807.05843

 ## License